 Step 1: Enter all your business transactions into Wave

-The first step to get your books ready for the new year is to enter all of your transactions into Wave.
-The easiest way to do that is to link your business bank and credit card accounts so that all the transactions will flow in automatically.
+The first step to get your books ready is to make sure that all of your business transactions are entered into Wave.
+The easiest way to do that is to link your business bank and credit card accounts so that your transactions will flow in automatically.
 Otherwise, you can upload transactions from your bank, or you can enter all the transactions yourself, via the Transactions page.

 Step 2: Categorize all your transactions

 The next step is to make sure that all the activity in your business is correctly categorized.
 You can track down all your uncategorized transactions by navigating to the Transactions page, selecting “Filter,” choose “Uncategorized” from the dropdown box, and clicking “Apply.”